Yei-Linux/code-share/README.md

 ## 🚀 Features

-- 📦 **Encode** an entire project (excluding unwanted files) into a zipped Base64 `.txt`.
+- 📦 **Encode** an entire project (excluding unwanted files) into a encoded `.txt` file.
 - 🔁 **Decode** and restore the project exactly as it was.
 - 🔍 Respects `.gitignore` or custom rules.
-- 🔐 Optional encryption.
+- 🔐 Easy encryption.
-- 💼 Useful for freelancers, indie devs, and backups without git.
+- 💼 Useful for freelancers, indie devs and backups without git.

 ---